open-cluster-management-io/lab/README.md

 - `check-diff`: Perform any automated formatting, Helm chart README updates, manifest generation, etc. Return a non-zero exit code if a git diff is produced.
 - `test-e2e`: Invoke end-to-end tests and return an exit code accordingly.
 - `test-unit`: Invoke unit tests and return an exit code accordingly.
+- `images`: Build all container images.
+- `image-push`: Push all container images.
+- `image-manifest`: Create multi-architecture manifests for all images.
+- `image-manifest-annotate`: Annotate multi-architecture manifests for all images.

 #### Dockerfiles